spoon-l4d2/Nextmod/README.md

 ![NextMod](https://i.imgur.com/HnT19l1.png)
-###### None of these changes are final.
-This config is still being actively worked on.

 ### ⚠ For Server Owners:
-> NextMod is designed to work with the [Competitive Rework Platform](https://github.com/LuckyServ/l4d2_luckylock_server_install_public) if your server is not set up correctly you may have to alter files in order for the config to work properly!
+> NextMod is designed to work with [Sir's Competitive Rework Platform](https://github.com/SirPlease/L4D2-Competitive-Rework) if your server is not set up correctly you may have to alter files in order for the config to work properly!

 ### ℹ About NextMod
 > NextMod is heavily influenced by community feedback, if you have a suggestion don't feel afraid to get at [me](https://steamcommunity.com/id/lonesome-spoon/).

 NextMod is a competitive config based upon the community favourite ZoneMod, but it also brings back some of our old favourite features from other mods such as the Witch, and jump rocks, as well as some new features!

+This is the last version for a while.
+It is now at a stable spot and is ready to be played.
+Unless game breaking issues are found, new updates will be spread out.

+> What is NextMod Pug?

+NextMod Pug contains older, more unbalanced features, such as the Witch, Jumprocks, Quads, etc..
 #### Main Features / Reasoning Behind Them
 ---
-**Jump Rocks**
-Jump Rocks were added due to community requests.
-Tank Jump Rocks can only be done every 20 seconds.
-So once every 2 rocks or so.

-**The Witch**
-The Witch was added due to community requests and to add a bit of dynamic to the game.

-**Witch Voting**
- Witch Voting was added due to the mixed feelings on Witches.
-Not everybody agrees with having them in the game, so adding an option to disable it only seems fair.
+**No Quads**
+Quads can be fun, but they aren't really fair in a competitive sense.
+Especially not on closed-in maps, and its even worse on high ping D:

 **Sound Removing**
 Sound Removing was added to save our ears and to remove the unfair advantage some players get when they use the `snd_restart` command, while others do not.